 This course runs for eight weeks.
 As a participant, you will be expected to spend eight hours per week attending live classes, participating in online discussion forums, and reading, reflecting, and completing assignments independently.
 While they are not mandatory, it is strongly encouraged that you attend the live discussions.
 All instructional materials will be in English.

 The live discussions will take place from 1:00pm – 3:00pm Universal Time (UTC) every Thursday.
 (Check your time conversion here).

 - Reliable internet access (high speed is recommended)

 - Speakers and microphone

 This course is intended for change-makers of any age or sector who are questioning the relevance of externally-driven projects and programs based predominantly on needs and deficits.
-Participants who take this course want to be exposed to, and jointly contribute to, practical alternatives that start with community strengths.
-This includes government agencies, NGOs, universities, grant-making organizations, and community-builders.
+You are a good candidate if you want to be exposed to, and jointly contribute to, practical alternatives that start with community strengths.
+This includes community-builders, government agencies, NGOs, universities, and grant-making organizations.

-Tuition Fees for the course will be $650.
-Coady Institute strives to ensure access that participants working with marginalized communities around the world have access to its courses.
+The tuition fee for this course is $850.
+Coady Institute strives to ensure change leaders working in communities around the world have access to its courses.
 This is made possible through the provision of bursaries that are funded by many individual and institutional donors.
-Partial bursaries of $300 are available for international candidates.
-Those receiving a bursary will be responsible for paying the balance of $350 CAD before the designated deadline.
+Partial bursaries of up to $475 are available for qualifying candidates.
+Through Coady’s Circle of Abundance, a limited number of full bursaries are available to First Nations, Métis, and Inuit participants residing in Canada.
+Applicants will be able to express their interest in obtaining a bursary during the application process.
+Those receiving a bursary will be responsible for paying the balance of their tuition before the designated deadline.